 Minimum period of internship is 6 weeks.
 Dates are customized as per specific needs of the intern.

-Considering their contribution to the society, Ashram bears all expenses for the interns and provides them free lodging, boarding and pocket expenses.
-The facilities include A/C room, vegetarian food organically grown at the Ashram, wi-fi, transport within ashram campuses, cleaning and laundry facilities.
+Considering their contribution to the society, Ashram charges a token fee of US$100/week that includes lodging and boarding expenses.
+The facilities provided include a room at Atithi Mandir, vegetarian food organically grown at the Ashram, wi-fi, transport within ashram campuses, cleaning and laundry facilities.